Update: This piece has been updated to clarify jail officials’ response to allegations of excessive force raised by men in the SMU.

 A Losing Struggle for Adequate Mental Health Care

 The SMU is not meant to house people with serious mental illness.
 The jail has a separate unit run by Cermak Health Services of Cook County for people with “acute” medical and mental health needs.
 But, in reality, jails across the country are now overflowing with people needing mental health care, and narrow definitions of SMI mean that many end up mixed in with the regular jail population.
 Without adequate care, they are at high risk of self-harm and suicide, especially if they are placed in solitary.

 Gratteau told us about one man who has been in and out of the jail over the past few years.
 “We called him the man who ate the jail,” she said.
-“He would literally swallow anything he could get his hands on, and had so many abdominal surgeries that for a time, he was at an outlying hospital for months in restraints because every time he would be healing from an operation, he would rip open his wounds … And he didn’t have a psychiatric status … Mental health professionals said, ‘Nothing, no problem here.
+“He would literally swallow anything he could get his hands on, and had so many abdominal surgeries that for a time, he was at an outlying hospital for months in restraints because every time he would be healing from an operation, he would rip open his wounds … And he didn’t have a psychiatric status … [Cook County Health and Hospital staff] said, ‘Nothing, no problem here.
 Move along.’
 Yeah,” Gratteau sighed, “[They claimed] that was manipulative behavior.
 Holy moly.
 I know I’m just a layman but it looks crazy to me.”

 Homer Venters, the former chief medical officer of New York City’s Correctional Health Services and author of the new book “Life and Death in Rikers Island,” explained in a phone interview, “We believe that people with serious mental illness have the most concerning risk for lots of bad mental health outcomes.
 But the fact is there are a lot of people who have mental health problems—and behavioral health problems, addiction problems—who don’t meet the kind of clinical criteria for SMI, or serious mental illness.”